 - Step 2: See the FAQ section below with important information regarding the semester.

 - Step 3: Contact the people who want to join your group within 24 hours with the “Welcome” letter and any other information about your group (see the sample letter below).
 Also, regularly check your junk/spam folder to ensure that you haven’t missed any new sign ups for your group.
 Another step to ensure that you receive the new sign up emails is to add firstname.lastname@example.org to your email client “Safe Senders List”.

 Click here: Facebook Group

-The Spring semester will end just before school is out for the summer (for most groups).
+The Fall 2018 semester is 8 weeks (for most groups).
 In addition, don’t forget to have a Growth Group Serve and Celebration for your group.

 Growth Group Serve

 Each group will be doing a Group Serve Project during the semester.
 Within your group, please select a date either during or immediately after the semester to serve.
 The purpose of the project is for us to serve others as Christ served the world.
 You have the option to serve in any capacity, including serving as a group at Heritage Church.

 Have an end of the semester celebration to have fun with your group and celebrate the life-change that took place this semester.
 Need an idea for your celebration?
 See the suggestions listed on this page or ask in the Facebook group.

 The Host study guides (for groups using the sermon-based material) will be placed in The Hub (this page) for you to easily download or view online on Sundays.

 No!
 Our Growth Groups are designed so that the attendees receive their teaching from the Sunday message (for sermon-based groups) or from a DVD for other groups.
 You simply move the conversation along using the study guide and provide snacks.